 Nowadays, we have the tools and technology to take our health into our own hands.
 So keep reading this guide to learn all about menopause and the proven benefits of menopause tests.

 Menopause is the time in your life that signifies the end of your menstrual cycles.
 Menopause is a biological process between 40 and 50, with an average age of 51 in the US.

-Women also experience a phase called perimenopause, which is when your body begins to transition towards menopause.
-Perimenopause can start at different ages but typically occurs when you're in your 40s.
+Women also experience a phase called perimenopause, when their body begins to transition towards menopause.
+Perimenopause can start at different ages but typically occurs in your 40s.

 Your estrogen and hormone levels start dropping, which brings on the symptoms of menopause like hot flashes and mood changes.
 Doctors usually officially diagnose menopause after 12 consecutive months without a period.

 Causes and Risk Factors for Menopause

 Typically women enter menopause in their 40s and 50s, but certain risk factors can interrupt the normal flow of a woman's reproductive system.
 When this happens, menopause can occur before 40, referred to as premature ovarian failure.

 Risk factors include previous pelvic surgery and removal of both ovaries.
 Other risks include chemotherapy and radiation, chromosomal defects, and autoimmune diseases like rheumatoid arthritis.